will-chh/522_grp31_Abalone_Age_Prediction/README.md

 #### Step 4: Run the analysis with the following commands
+Open the Terminal on the jupyter lab on your brower, which is also the Command Line Interface, and run the following commands.

 You have two options here:
 #### Automated Make Commands (make analysis and make report)